-The F4 Shiatsu Foot Massager by Brookstone is our Editors Choice for the best foot massager and a good option if you want to baby your feet after a long day.
+The Miko Shiatsu is our Editor’s Choice for the best foot massager and a good option if you want to baby your feet after a long day.

-This massager comes with a heat setting and includes air compression chambers which work to reduce tension along with rollers relieve muscle tension.
-The fabric liners of the F4 are removable for washing.
+This massager has 5 pressure and heat settings and includes air compression chambers which work to reduce tension along with rollers relieve muscle tension.
+The fabric liners of the Miko are removable for washing.

-The compact F4 Shiatsu Foot Massager is portable, as it comes with a sturdy carrying handle.
-It’s manageable size allows for easy storage and the cord is attached to the unit so it wraps up easily and uses standard 110v.
+The compact Miko Shiatsu Foot Massager is portable, as it comes with a sturdy carrying handle.
+It’s manageable size allows for easy storage and the cord wraps up easily and uses standard 110v.

-In spite of its kneading rollers, it’s not very noisy.
-It comes with three auto-massage settings which Brookstone refer to as: soothe, pulse, and energize.
+Even on its highest setting the kneading rollers arenot very noisy.
 The controls are backlit which comes in handy in low-light environments.

 The rollers make a kneading motion on the sole of the foot and the bottom of the heel, but does not reach back far enough to encompass the back of the heel.
 Air compression creates a snug pressure over the entirety of the foot.

 This foot massager is designed to accommodate a shoe size of up to 12.5 men’s and 14 women’s.
-Brookstone offers a 1 year warranty on this device.
+Miko offers a 1 year warranty.

 This Foot Massager does more than just cradle your feet in comfort.
 It includes chambers that embrace your calves and ankles with the same relaxing motion.
 This is a good option for someone who demands the best.